A Renaissance castle and its gardens

 When to use the subjunctive with adjectives in French?

-Use the subjunctive with adjectives expressing emotions or probability in certain contexts, such as with c'est or il est or the verb être.
+Use the subjunctive with expressing emotions or probability in certain contexts, such as with c'est or il est or the verb être.

 • C'est or il est + adjective expressing emotions, judgment, or thin probability requires the subjunctive.
 Objective adjectives, like those shown below, will require the indicative mood instead.